How to Check Engine Condition of Used Car

 3. The oil pressure is low or nonexistent.
 If you try to crank the engine over but don’t get any oil pressure, then there’s probably something wrong with the oil system.
 Low oil pressure can also be a symptom of an overheated engine, so keep an eye on the temperature gauge too.

-See also How to Remove Cat From Car Engine
+See also How to Keep Rodents Out of Your Car Engine

 4. The battery is weak or dead.
 Many times when